 Man seeks to anchor his faith in visible evidence.
 Jesus obliged Thomas and Mary Magdalene.
-Both needed Jesus’ visible presence and so did five hundred believers to give credence to the resurrection of Jesus, the Christ.
+Both needed Jesus’ visible “Presence” and so did five hundred believers to give credence to the Resurrection of Jesus, the Christ.
 After that, these witnesses began to prove, to the world, that Christ lived within them by their deeds.
-They became the “makarioi” or the signs and wonders for the world to see.
+They became the “makarioi” and the signs and wonders for the world to see.
 It was not what Peter believed, after Pentecost, but it was what Peter did to a cripple that stirred the people.
 That was also the reason why Paul and Barnabas were mistaken as gods.
 Most of the people that came to Jesus wanted signs and miracle.
 Jesus did not give them what they wanted.
-Instead, Jesus singled out people who believed in Him and came to Him for help.
+Instead, Jesus singled out people who believed in Him and who came to Him for help.
 People with a “makarioi” attitude did not wait until the Lord shows up, they went and they met Him.
 They became the evidence of faith.
-The world was and the world is still looking for the evidence of faith and so is the Lord.
+The world was and the world is still looking for the evidence of faith, and so is the Lord.
 The people with a “makarioi” attitude demonstrate their faith by their love, which also includes the unlovable.

 The “makarioi” whom Jesus singled out were not of the established religion.
 Jesus praised a Roman Captain for his faith.
 The persistence of the Syro-Phoenician woman’s faith, Jesus did reward her by healing her daughter.
 Jesus appreciated and praised the woman’s faith that anointed Him for His last pleasure on earth.
 Jesus saw the faith of the four men and healed their friend.
 Jesus stopped for the woman who touched the hem of His garment and took notice of her faith.
 These and many others showed their faith by coming to Jesus for help.
 They were also the ones that did not ask for proof.
-They were the proof that faith works, not by sitting and waiting for it to happen; but, by facing it head on.
-Jesus stood at the grave of Lazarus and He told the people to roll away the stone from the entrance but they hesitated.
-Jesus made this crucial statement, “Did I not tell you that if you believed, you would see the glory of God” (Jn.11:21-44).
+They were the proof that faith works, not by sitting and waiting for it to happen, but by facing it head on.
+Jesus stood at the grave of Lazarus and He told the people to roll away the stone from the entrance, but they hesitated.
+Jesus made this crucial statement, “Did I not tell you that if you believed, you would see the glory of God” (John 11:21-44).
 To prove their faith, they had to remove the stone and they had to untie Lazarus.

 Active faith shows where God is and what God does.
-Philip, one of Jesus’ disciples wanted to see God.
+Philip, one of Jesus’ disciples, wanted to see God.
 Jesus pointed to Himself and then Jesus pointed back at the disciples.
 The only way, any person can find God is in a “makarios.”
 Just as creation exalts a Creator, so does a “makarios” exalts and represents God among mortals.
 The Roman Captain, in charge of the crucifixion, came to the conclusion that Jesus was a Son of God by how He behaved and what Jesus did while He died.
-The Evangelist Luke, after a thorough search into the event of the crucifixion, had the Captain see Jesus as “a righteous man” (Lk.
-23:47).
-Jesus believed that humans could be and could do what the gods do.
+The Evangelist Luke, after a thorough search into the event of the crucifixion, had the Captain see Jesus as “a righteous man” (Luke 23:47).
+Jesus believed that human beings could be and could do what the gods do.
 In fact, Jesus believed that the “makarioi” would do more than He did.
 And “makarios” did turn the world upside down.

 The “makarioi” are in a race to the finish and they are not running in friendly territory.
 The track of salvation has hurdles, and death can threaten their lives but not their souls.
 They remain steadfast to the very end.
-While they run, the ‘makarioi” make friends or gather treasures for eternity by pouring their blessings or living water on those that weaken on the racetrack beside them.
+While they run, the “makarioi” make friends and gather treasures for eternity by pouring their blessings or living water on those that weaken on the racetrack beside them.
 These “blessed ones” are not in for the competition, but they are in for the assistance others with their needs.
 Jesus did not find them among the leaders, but Jesus found them among the people that had practically no standing in their society.
 I, too, found more help at the bottom than from the top.

 There was a lady by the name of Saint Theresa.
-She wanted to build a huge orphanage but she only had three shillings.
+She wanted to build a huge orphanage, but she only had three shillings.
 When she announced her intentions, she was ridiculed.
 With unwavering faith, she answered her doubters, “With three shillings Theresa can do nothing, but with God and three shillings there is nothing that Theresa cannot do” (Kn.
 115).
 To those who believe all things are possible and to be able to believe is the greatest miracle, as well as the greatest blessing of all, that alone is most gratifying.
-The “makarioi” are not extinct in our world; but they are rare for want of being tested daily for their faith.
+The “makarioi” are not extinct in our world, but they are rare for want of being tested daily for their faith.
 We do not face what the first century Christians face or those being persecuted in our time.
 Even the first century followers of Christ had to be encouraged to endure hardships that tested their faith.
 To these writers such tests proved that they were indeed children of God.
 These were the true “makarioi” because they dispensed grace.
-Deeds are grace of mercies.
+Deeds are the grace of mercies.